Our Micro Bakery

 But now that I had learned that commercially milled flour was void of health benefits and actually a major contributor to health issues, I vowed to make the change for my family, and I felt my customers deserved the same.

 Fresh flour.
 Real ingredients.
-The way God intended.
+Bread the way God intended.